Roxanne Reid - Africa Addict

 Kogelberg accommodation

-Enjoy the lovely four-sleeper self-catering eco-cabins at Oudebosch, each with sitting and dining areas and fully equipped kitchen, as well as a built-in braai on the deck.
+Enjoy the lovely four-sleeper self-catering Oudebosch eco-cabins, each with sitting and dining areas and a fully equipped kitchen, as well as a built-in braai on the deck.
 They have two bedrooms and two bathrooms, one en suite.
+Or try the Mbali Collection two-sleeper or six-sleeper cabins, also with fully equipped kitchens and braais, and there’s an indoor fireplace too.

 Read more about Kogelberg Nature Reserve